 Insurance & Actuarial Science

-Selby Jennings: A Specialist Insurance & Actuarial Science Recruiter Talent Partner
+Selby Jennings: A Specialist Talent Partner in Insurance & Actuarial Science Recruitment

 Selby Jennings Jennings is a leading Insurance & Actuarial Science recruitment talent partner for financial sciences & services.
 Our global Insurance & Actuarial Science team provides permanent, contract, and multi-hire recruitment from our offices across three continents.